Now You See It (It: Welcome to Derry)

 "Now You See It" is the third episode of the American supernatural horror television series It: Welcome to Derry.
 The episode was written by Guadalís Del Carmen and Gabe Hobson, and directed by executive producer Andrew Bernstein.
 It was first broadcast on HBO in the United States on November 9, 2025, and also was available on HBO Max on the same date.

-The season is set in Derry, Maine in 1962.
-After the disappearance of a boy, three high school friends get involved in trying to find him, while two Air Force members arrive at the town to command a B-52.
 In the episode, Lilly and Ronnie work together to find a photograph of the creature with the help of Will and Rich, while Hallorann is brought in for a special assignment.

 According to Nielsen Media Research, the episode was seen by an estimated 0.279 million household viewers and gained a 0.09 ratings share among adults aged 18–49.
-The episode received mixed reviews from critics; while the character development and military storyline was praised, they criticized the visual effects and climax at the cemetery.
+The episode received mixed reviews from critics, who praised the character development and military storyline, but criticized the visual effects and the cemetery climax.